- Foreign & Commonwealth Office

-Please note that you must take a written exam before you can obtain a Korean driver’s licence except for those who hold UK International driver’s licences or UK apostilled driver’s licences.
+Please note that you must take a written exam before you can obtain a Korean driver’s licence except for those who hold UK or other approved international driving licences or UK apostilled driving licences.
 This written exam can be provided in English.
 Details on how to have your UK licence apostilled can be found here.

 For information about UK driving licences, please click here.

-There are mandatory deductions for tax, health insurance and pension insurance if you are working in Korea.
-If you do not work, you pay healthcare costs yourself without any insurance cover.
+There are mandatory deductions for tax, health insurance and pension insurance if you are working in South Korea.
+If you’re not working, you pay healthcare costs yourself without any insurance cover.
 It isn’t normally possible to claim reimbursement of pension insurance payments unless you have been resident in South Korea for at least 10 years.

 Guidance on bringing medication into Korea

 South Korean Customs authorities allow you to bring small amounts of medication for your personal use if you are on medication, provided that it is kept in carry-on baggage.
 It is advised to take an English language prescription from your doctor at home for both your prescription drugs and non-prescription medicines.
 That way, you avoid problems or misunderstandings at customs in South Korea.
 It is also a good idea to consult their website before you travel to South Korea.

 For more information, please visit the Department of Health website.